cleentfaar/CleentfaarSudokuBundle/README.md

 [![Build Status](https://travis-ci.org/cleentfaar/CleentfaarSudokuBundle.png?branch=master)](http://travis-ci.org/cleentfaar/CleentfaarSudokuBundle)

 An experimental Symfony bundle which attempts to auto-solve any Sudoku puzzle that it generates.
-Currently built with both PHP and Javascript versions, to experiment with different pro's and con's
+Currently calculations are done serverside, whilst user interactions (solving and validation) are done by the client.

+### Installation & usage ###
+For instructions on installing and using this bundle, see the [documentation](Resources/doc/index.md)

-### Sudoku huh? ###
+### Wait, what?
+Sudoku? ###
-Yeah... it's obviously not meant for any production use but rather an experiment to see how efficient I can make an algorithm that solves any Sudoku puzzle you give it.
-The reason for putting it in a bundle is merely to get more comfortable with publishing code this way; because Symfony kicks butt.
+Yeah, so let me explain... it's obviously not meant for any production use but rather an experiment to see how efficient I can make an algorithm that solves any Sudoku puzzle it is given.
+As a sidenote: the reason for putting it in a bundle is merely to get more comfortable with publishing code this way; because Symfony kicks butt.

-The idea for this little project started from a [Numberphile video](http://www.youtube.com/watch?v=MlyTq-xVkQE) I watched a while ago about Sudoku puzzles.
+The idea for this little project started from a [Numberphile video](http://www.youtube.com/watch?v=MlyTq-xVkQE) about Sudoku puzzles that I watched a while ago.
 To be clear, the puzzle itself doesn't really interest me, it's much more the depth of possibilities that arise from changing one single number in the puzzle, not unlike a chess game.
 I was wondering how I would go about building a program which solves the most difficult puzzle right in front of your eyes, if you had the time to waste that is.
+Just because it would look kind of neat?
+Yes, well... mostly.

 Another part of my interest is about the solving limit of any Sudoku puzzle, which is calculated to require a minimum of 17 clues (check the video above).
 Overtime I become more and more interested to see if I could make a script that could